 - Stanley Prune Plum – this self-pollinating prune plum variety was developed in Geneva, New York by Cornell University.
 The tree is standard size, reaching a height of 18 to 20 feet and a width of 18 to 20 feet.
 It produces white flowers and medium purple freestone fruit in early September.
 It is adapted to Zones 5 to 7.
 You can learn more about the Stanley Plum from Stark Brothers.

 Remember that all of the plum varieties above are self-pollinating.
 You don’t need another tree to produce fruit.
+Still, having two or more trees of different varieties close together may improve your harvest.

 Conclusion